terra-money/docs/docs/dev/spec-supply.md

 The Supply module passively tracks the total supply of all coins Terra and Luna within the blockchain, provides a way for modules to hold and interact with a balance of Coins, and introduces an invariant check to verify the Terra protocol's total supply.

-> This was taken from the official Cosmos SDK docs, and placed here for your convenience to understand the Supply module and module accounts.

 ## Concepts

 ### Total Supply